DependableSystemsLab/ODFI/README.md

 python InjectionOverObjectsTest.py
 ```

-## Instructions on Running ODFI on entire datasets
+### Instructions on Running ODFI on Entire Datasets

 Please follow these instructions if you want to run ODFI on an entire dataset.
 For your convenience, we have included a small sample of 10 images from COCO-Traffic dataset under the [data](./data/) folder, as well as, predefined YAML files under [confFiles](./confFiles/).

-You may read more about how to setup your custom YAML file [here](./confFiles/README.md).
+While you do not need to create additional YAML files for this demo, you may read more about how to setup your custom YAML file [here](./confFiles/README.md).

 1. Create a folder to store the injected annotation JSON files.
 ```bash